microsoft/azure-health-data-services-workshop/Challenge-06 - Research Azure Data Analytics/Readme.md

 In this challenge, we will be doing some basic statistical analysis on a FHIR dataset.
 Additionally, there is a bonus data visualization step for learners with access to Power BI.

 ## Background
 Data aggregated in FHIR offers rich analytics potential for all kinds of medical research, including public health research.
-Take, as an example, a public health campaign to increase Flu vaccination rates.
+Take, as an example, a public health campaign to increase Flu vaccination rates among a population.
 In order to boost public awareness of the Flu vaccine, public health officials first need to understand what factors may be behind the population's current Flu vaccination rates.
-In this challenge, we will be using Azure Databricks to investigate how gender and/or age correspond with patients' Flu vaccine rates, and as a bonus we will be connecting Power BI to visualize vaccination rates across a geographic area.
+In this challenge, we will be importing FHIR data into Azure Databricks to investigate how gender and/or age correspond with patients' Flu vaccine rates, and as a bonus we will be connecting Power BI to visualize vaccination rates across a geographic area.

-## 1. Data Analysis and Statistical Modeling
+## Part 1.
+Data Analysis and Statistical Modeling
-Discover if gender or age has an effect on completion of a Flu shot
+In this part of the challenge, we will discover to what extent gender and/or age are predictors of Flu vaccination rates.

 ### Learning Objectives for Challenge-06
 By the end of the section you will be able to